ptomulik/testmd/rst/README.rst

 Motivation
 ----------

-I wrote this extension for the following specific scenario.
+I wrote this extension for the following specific scenario (however it's far more generic, and covers much broader list of use cases).
 My users send me spam samples (missed spam and false positives) and I have to resubmit it to McAfee.
 According to their article `Best Practices - Submitting spam samples to McAfee`_, the samples should be included as attachments into **new** messages.